snusbase/docs.snusbase.com/terms-of-service.md

 * d.
 Exploiting vulnerabilities, attempting to gain unauthorized access, or disrupting the operation of our Services or any third-party systems.
 * e.
 Violating the privacy or intellectual property rights of any individual or entity.
 * f.
 Using our Services in a manner that may cause harm or damage to our reputation or the reputation of any third parties associated with us.
+* g.
+Using any automated means, such as bots, crawlers, or scrapers, to access, collect, or harvest data from our Services without our express written permission.

 ## 3. Age Requirement

-You must be at least 18 years old, or the age of majority in your jurisdiction, to use our Data Breach Search Engine.
+You must be at least 18 years old, or the age of majority in your jurisdiction, to use our Services.
 By using our Services, you represent and warrant that you meet this age requirement.
 We reserve the right to terminate or suspend your access to our Services if we have reason to believe you do not meet this requirement.

 ## 4. Termination